sparten11740/bevy_health_bar3d/README.md

 }
 ```

-Spawn a mesh, the component to be tracked, and a `BarBundle` to configure the look & feel of your bar.
+Spawn a mesh, the component to be tracked, and a `BarSettings` component to configure the look & feel of your bar.

 ```rust
 fn setup(